ramsalt/matomo/README.md

 ## Matomo configuration

 Matomo configuration is in [template/matomo-config/config.ini.php](template/matomo-config/config.ini.php).
 The `MATOMO_MYSQL_PASS` environment variable will be replaced by the password configured in CircleCI on deployment.

+SSL certificates for encrypted communication with MySQL have been created by Ansible in `/etc/mysql/matomo/`.